rotki/rotki/docs/usage_guide.rst

 The steps to update your database if you get this error are the following:

 1. Download version `1.25.2 of rotki <https://github.com/rotki/rotki/releases/tag/v1.25.2>`__ from the release page and install it.
 2. Log into your account with rotki 1.25.2.
-The upgrade process should happens and your account's database should be updated.
+The upgrade process should happen and your account's database should be updated.
 If the upgrade was successful in the settings :ref:`database-info` you will see that the ``Database version`` is now ``34``.
 You can now close rotki.
 3. Download the `latest version of rotki <https://github.com/rotki/rotki/releases/>`__ and install it.
 4. Open your database with the latest version.